Thomas-Kleist/Project_1_Phase_10_Game/report.md

     * Sequences
         - `std::list<>` is used to store the hand in player the player class.
 This is in 'player.h' line 33.
     * Associative Containers
         - `std::set<std::string>` is used to store the available cards that the player can hit.
-This is in 'game.cpp' line 166.
+This is in 'game.cpp' line 175.
         - `std::map<std::string, Color>` is used as a map from strings to colors, so we can use the string "Red" to easily get the corresponding ANSI color value.
 This is in 'color.h' line 33.
     * Container Adapters
         - `std::stack<Card>` is used to the discard pile in the deck class.
 This is in 'Deck.h' line 31.
         - `std::deque<Card>` is used to store the draw pile in the deck class.
 This is in 'Deck.h' line 30.
 2. Iterators
     * `std::list<Phase*>::iterator` is used to access a specific phase in a list of phases.
-This is in 'Game.cpp' line 194.
+This is in 'Game.cpp' line 203.
     * `std::list<Phase*>::iterator` is used to fill all the phases in a list.
-This is in 'Game.cpp' line 134.
+This is in 'Game.cpp' line 143.
     * `std::list<Card>::iterator` is used to access a specific card in a list of cards.
-This is in 'player.cpp' line 58.
+This is in 'player.cpp' line 125.
 3. Algorithms
     * Non-mutating Algorithms
         - `std::for_each` is used to display all the cards in a list.
 This is in `Display.h` line 61, 67, 73, 81, 87.
     * Mutating Algorithms
         - `std::shuffle` is used to shuffle the draw pile at the start of the round and when reshuffling the discard pile.
 This is in `Deck.cpp` line 47.
     * Organization
         - `std::list::sort` is used to sort the list of cards that represents the players hand.
 This is in  `Player.cpp` line 38 and line 40.
+(This was replaced with a merge sort implementation and a tree for project 2)

 # Project 2 Additions
 1. Operator Overloading